AlivadTheImpala/school_vault/Chapter 6 Notes.md

 # 6.2 | The Cell Cycle

 ![[Screenshot 2023-02-13 at 13.04.42.png]]
 A cell goes through a series of events that involve cell growth  and cell division.
+The two major phases of a cells cycle include the [[Interphase]] and the [[mitotic phase]]

+## Interphase
+There are 3 stages to interphase.
+G1, S, and G2

+### G1 phase
+In this phase the cell is accumulating the building blocks of chromosomal DNA and the proteins required to bind it all into a chromosome.

 # 6.3 | Cancer and the Cell Cycle
 # 6.4 | Prokaryotic Cell Division